-In this section, we describe the restructuring experiences of the two regions, Ostrava and Jiu Valley, based on, among other sources, the interviews that we conducted.1 Each of the two regions is a well-defined geographic and economic zone that produces virtually all of deep-mined black coal in the respective country.
+In this section, we describe the restructuring experiences of the two regions, Ostrava and Jiu Valley, based on, among other sources, the interviews that we conducted.4 Each of the two regions is a well-defined geographic and economic zone that produces virtually all of deep-mined black coal in the respective country.
 In the 1980's, coal production was highly valued as a source of energy: the national production structure was skewed toward energy-intense heavy industries.
 With the beginning of transition came an abrupt decline in industrial production, which led to a sharp reduction in coal production.
 In Ostrava the reduction was in the order of 10 to 25 percent stretching over a couple of years; in Jiu Valley it was nearly 50 percent, all within the first year.
 Thus a sort of 'demand' shock set the stage for restructuring.
 Gradual restructuring, mostly downsizing of employment, followed in the Ostrava region.
 In contrast, in the Jiu Valley region there was no restructuring at all until 1997, followed by a massive layoff over two years.
-Tables 1 and 2 present the production and employment figures from 1990 to $2001.^2$ Figures 1 and 2 visualize the strikingly different paths of restructuring between the two regions.
+Tables 1 and 2 present the production and employment figures from 1990 to 2001.^{5,6} Figures 1 and 2 visualize the strikingly different paths of restructuring between the two regions.

-1 We interviewed government officials, mining company managers, union representatives, and researchers.
+4 We interviewed government officials, mining company managers, union representatives, and researchers.
 Five interviews were in Prague and Ostrava in 2002, and fourteen in Bucharest, Jiu Valley, and Cluj in 2002 and 2003.
+These were complemented by previous studies, mainly sociological studies on the effects of restructuring in Jiu Valley, as will be referenced throughout.